Why It’s Important

 Beavers, salamander, and other iconic Oregon species can also be found on the property.

-The Environmental Protection Agency, Oregon State University and the Oregon Department of Fish and Wildlife are actively using the property as a field site.
-Findings from their work help us understand the intricate relationship between surface and ground water, floodplain function, and water quality.
+The Environmental Protection Agency, Oregon State University and the Oregon Department of Fish and Wildlife are actively using the property as a field research site.
+Findings from their work helps us understand the intricate relationship between surface and ground water, floodplain function, and water quality.
+Research has also included study of spring chinook, coastal cutthroat, Oregon chub, stickleback, amphibians, and the impacts of bullfrogs on native species, just to name a few.

-Many volunteers and partners have helped to plant thousands of trees and shrubs on Green Island.
-They’re also working to control invasive weeds like Scot’s broom, Himalayan blackberry, Japanese knotweed and tansy ragwort.
+Many volunteers and partners have helped to plant and maintain thousands of trees and shrubs on Green Island.
+They’re also working to control invasive weeds like Scot’s broom, Himalayan blackberry, water primrose, and more.
 This work continues today, and you can help!
 To get involved, visit our volunteers page.

 The McKenzie River Trust offers regular tours of Green Island led by volunteer experts.
-Recent tours have focused on birds, native plants, and dragonflies and damselflies.
+Upcoming tours will focus on birds, native plants, bats, moths, and dragonflies and damselflies.
 Sign up for our contact list to be the first to hear about all our events and tours.